 10. Allergies

-Common allergies such as pollens, weeds, and dust can cause nasal irritation, sneezing, and a dry nose leading to a bloody nose.
+Common allergies such as pollens, weeds, and dust can cause nasal irritation, sneezing, and inflammation, leading to a dry or bloody nose.

 If you notice that your cat is sneezing blood, the first and most important thing to do is to stay calm.
-Cats are quick to pick up on stress and are likely already stressed because of their excessive sneezing and their nose bleeding.
+Cats are quick to pick up on stress and are likely already anxious because of their excessive sneezing and their nose bleeding.
 Staying calm while still acting quickly will help keep your cat’s stress level, and blood pressure, down.
+Catch your cat and restrain them in a safe area.

-- Cats don’t typically tolerate any home remedies or solutions, so if the bleeding doesn’t stop or there is an excessive amount of blood, the best thing to do is to quickly take your cat to see your veterinarian.
+If the bleeding doesn’t stop quickly, or there is an excessive amount of blood, the best thing to do is to quickly take your cat to see your veterinarian.
 Even if there is only a minor issue, it is better to address it right away before it becomes a bigger problem.
 If something concerning is discovered, then treating it right away is critical.

 Conclusion